Sample complexity of matrix product states at finite temperature

 \section{Numerical demonstrations}

 In this section, we demonstrate the validity of Eq.~\eqref{eq:nfpf_formula} in two quantum many-body models.
-At each TEBD step, the bond dimension $\chi$ is truncated to have the truncation error is smaller than $10^{-8}$.
-We used the ITensor library for MPS calculations \cite{itensor}.
+At each TEBD step, the bond dimension $\chi$ is determined so as to have the truncation error smaller than $10^{-8}$.
+We used the ITensor library for the MPS calculations \cite{itensor}.